LeonMeon/Advanced-python-homework/README.md

 Just use

 '''
-conda create ENV_NAME
+conda env create -f env.yml
 '''

 then run it  by

 '''
-conda activate ENV_NAME
+conda activate stem_env
 '''

 If there's need to  install in editable mode: